Skip to content

 The developing workflow on GitHub

-When you create a new pull request on GitHub, it will normally get the first sight within a week.
+Your PR will normally get the first review within a week.
 We do regular meetings to screen all new pull requests on GitHub.
-In this meeting, there is a team of Shopware developers of different specializations who will discuss your changes.
-Together we decide what will happen next to your pull request.
-We will set one of the following labels, which indicates the status of the pull request.
+In this meeting, a team of Shopware developers with different specializations will discuss your changes.
+Together, we decide what will happen next to your pull request.
+We will set one of the following labels, which indicates the pull request's status.
 Here is a list of all possible states:

 GitHub Label / TagWhat does it mean?